Technical Architecture

 Every decision teaches the system.
 Escalations become the exception, not the default.

 An unfamiliar action is intercepted.
-ALLOW has no prior policy for this exact pattern — so it escalates to a human reviewer.
-The agent waits.
+ALLOW has no prior policy for this exact pattern, so it escalates to a human reviewer.
+The custom agent waits.

-Human decides — and the system offers to remember
+2. Human decides, and the system offers to remember

 47